HON GRACE GRACE MP – OPENING ADDRESS MINISTER FOR EDUCATION AND MINISTER FOR INDUSTRIAL RELATIONS

 In his spare time, he enjoys spending time with his family, surfing and travel.
 He is also an avid exerciser even though it’s not something he likes but describes as a means to an end!

-Chris is a well sought after Consultant when it comes to problem solving challenging rehab cases.
+Chris moved to Brisbane in 2013 and completed a short-stint at WorkCover Queensland in Claims Management before starting at Strive in mid-2013.
+Chris is a key pillar at Strive and is a well sought after Consultant when it comes to problem solving challenging rehab cases.
 Chris’ industry experience, passion and calm nature has found him working across a variety of areas including workers compensation, DVA, income protection and particularly in early intervention with State Government.

-Chris worked closely with Jodie Schipper from the Department of Housing and Public Works to think how to find new ways to support Housing Service Centre staff amidst a time of ever demanding customers and an increasing workload.
-A pilot program was developed to provide a prevention focused approach to managing stress and mental health in the workplace before it becomes an issue.
-The successful program is now being implemented through the Department.
+Chris worked closely with Anthony Purvis from the Department of Housing and Public Works to think laterally and creatively about how find new ways to support Housing Service Centre staff amidst a time of ever demanding customers and an increasing workload.
+After much collaboration, the Department’s Pilot Program was born.
+The Program looks at a new and prevention focused approach to managing stress and mental health in the workplace before it becomes an issue.

 Megan Cruickshank once wanted to become an academic in counselling psychology.
 Luckily, she discovered the discipline of Human Centred Design which is a unique combination of social psychology, technology and design thinking.
 This discipline allowed her to combine her passions and forgo academia for business.
 She has spent some time as a researcher, user experience specialist and manager of various design teams.
 Megan spent several formative years in federal government, several more in Telstra, dabbled in private practice and now finds herself at WorkCover Queensland.